Prepaid Funeral Contracts and Burial Plots

 Buying a funeral contract lets you make your own funeral arrangements in advance, instead of having the town, state, or your family pay for it.
 Most irrevocable contracts are usually transferable, if you decide to transfer to a different funeral home.
 But do not pay more than the fair market value for anything.

-If you are very low income, the town or state will only pay up to $1,200 of the costs.
+If you have very low income, the town or state will only pay up to $1,200 of the costs.

 Does a funeral contract include a burial plot?

 No. You must pay for the burial plot separately.
 The burial plot cost usually only includes opening and closing the gravesite during the burial.
-It does not include:
+It does not include a

 How much do burial plots cost?